HPV Virus by Ray Sahelian, M.D.

 decide if further tests or treatment are necessary.

-There is no "cure" for HPV infection, although in most women the
+There is no "cure" for HPV infection at this time, although in most women the

 infection goes away on its own.
 The treatments provided are directed to the

-changes in the skin or mucous membrane caused by HPV infection, such as warts
+changes in the skin or mucous membrane caused by the infection, such as warts

 and pre-cancerous changes in the cervix.